narendrai1211/yt_stats/README.md

-gives data in a csv file having headers where the program resides-> Uploads, Subscribers, Views, Country_Code, Channel_Type, Created_Date Used Python Version 3.7 for this scraper
+gives data in a csv file having headers where the program resides-> Sr. No., Channel Name, Uploads, Subscribers, Views, Country_Code, Channel_Type, Created_Date Used Python Version 3.7 for this scraper